veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/grid-tile.md

 ## Usage
 Grid-tile component can be used where the list of items should be displayed.
 It can be used as alone or it can be put inside a grid-list component to set the layout of the list.
 ### How to use
-Drag and drop a grid tile component and set the attributes such as style,class,*ngFor,[rowspan],[colspan], and label.
+1. Drag and drop a grid tile component.
+2. Set the attributes such as style,class,*ngFor,[rowspan],[colspan], and label.
+3. According to this to grid list items will be displayed.
 ### Example
 **Display a grid tile component inside grid-list component with three items**
-- Drag and drop a grid list component.and fill the attribute (such as cols=4) so four columns will be there, row height will be the height of the row (such as rowHeight=100px).
+1. Drag and drop a grid list component.and fill the attribute (such as cols=4) so four columns will be there, row height will be the height of the row (such as rowHeight=100px).
-- Drag and drop a grid tile component inside a grid list.
+2. Drag and drop a grid tile component inside a grid list.
 It contains attribute such as- **colspan:** Allows a single table cell to span the width of more than one cell or column.
 So in this case give colspan=1
 **rowspan:** Allows a single table cell to span the height of more than one cell or row.